gregg127/anton/docs/docs/03_flux_gitops.md

 ✔ source-controller: deployment ready
 ✔ all components are healthy
 ```
-4. verify if kustomizations are in ready state:
+4. Verify if kustomizations are in a ready state:
 ```console
 flux get kustomizations
 ```